Newcastle v Chelsea: Match Preview, Team News & Prediction

 As previously mentioned, this match could be decided on the respective line-ups with both managers having to consider hugely important second leg CL ties next week.

-Resenior is more likely to play a full strength than Eddie Howe, but Eddie doesn't have many options to rotate.
+Resenior is more likely to play a full strength side than Eddie Howe, but Eddie doesn't have many options to rotate.

-Will Eddie play Wissa as the central ST and use Woltemade in midfield to give rest a couple of Barcelona starters?
 Unlikely, but the only other forward and midfield options are the usual juggling of Murphy, Barnes and Elanga and Willock or Ramsey.

 I'm expecting one of the two W's to start, probably Woltemade at ST, and the rest of my predicted 11 above is pure conjecture.